-- I. Stroking with both hands, one on each side of the spinal column, from the base of the skull down to the sacrum.
+1. Stroking with both hands, one on each side of the spinal column, from the base of the skull down to the sacrum.
 If on a large person, the operator had better divide the back into three parts, in such a manner as to first work next to the spinal column, then over the center of the back, and finally over the sides, remembering that by the last manipulation he may conveniently reach the liver or spleen, if desirable in certain cases.
-In the case of an infant, and especially in infantile paralysis, we often use in the stroking only the index and the middle fingers, one on each side of the spinal column. - 2.
-Friction with the hand or with the last two phalanges of the one hand, from the upper part of the trapezius down to the glutei, one side at a time. - 3.
-Stroking as previously described. - 4.
-Kneading with the two thumbs, one on each side of the spine, so as to act upon the spinal nerves.
-The hands should be spread over the back, supporting the sides if possible (see Fig. 15).
+In the case of an infant, and especially in infantile paralysis, we often use in the stroking only the index and the middle fingers, one on each side of the spinal column.

-5. Pinching on the sides so as to act upon the sympathetic ganglia.
+Fig. 15.-Pinching on the Sides so as to act on Sympathetic Ganglia.